 Q. Can funds be used to finance preparedness?

 No. The PEF is a facility to finance surge response.
 Funds will only be made available in times of crises, for countries that have been affected by an outbreak.
 Countries neighboring an affected country, but that have not been affected by the outbreak themselves, are not eligible to receive PEF funds.

-Q. Is the World Bank planning to renew the PEF insurance window?
+Q. Has the World Bank renewed the PEF insurance window?

-The World Bank is not planning to renew the PEF insurance window after the current pandemic bonds and swaps mature on July 15, 2020.
+The World Bank has not renewed the PEF insurance window after the pandemic bonds and swaps matured on July 15, 2020.

 Q. What is the role of the PEF cash window?
 Has it been used?